rabittowong/rabitto-cottage/README.md

-# RabittoCottage
+# Rabitto Cottage

 This project was written by Rabitto Wong.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
-Production link of the project can be viewed on `https://rabitto-cottage.firebaseapp.com/`.

-## Development server
+## Development Server

 Run `git clone` to clone the project to local environment.
 Run `npm install` to install the project dependencies.
 Run `ng run start` to start a development server.